HydrogenRb/PurdueRMSuperCap/README.md

 </h3>

 the datasheet is not finished yet, this is plan.
 You can take look of the current version.
-9/29 Finish the Specifications and Typical Application and Usage Guidelines (Not include images).
+10/29 Finish the Specifications and Typical Application and Usage Guidelines (Not include images).
 Prepare the test cases
-10/6 (Fall break) Finish the Installation and Power tree
+11/6 Finish the Installation and Power tree
-10/13 Finish all testing cases
+11/13 Finish all testing cases
-10/20 Subsystem Design Note
+11/20 Subsystem Design Note
-10/27 Finish datasheets
+12/20 Finish datasheets

 ## Introduce level video | 从零开始的视频教程
 In the progress